Rules and Regulations

 - Value: Each Citizen Challenge Prize will consist of a $100.00 Shell Gas Card, three for each Citizen Challenge and with a total retail value of $600.00.

-- Selection and Timing of Citizen Challenge Prizes: Potential winners of the Citizen Challenge Prizes will be determined by the Judging Panel, by random draw, on the Friday of the week the Citizen Challenge has been posted, from all completed submissions.
+- Selection and Timing of Citizen Challenge Prizes: Potential winners of the Citizen Challenge Prizes will be determined by random draw conducted at the offices of Canadian Geographic on the Friday of the week the Citizen Challenge has been posted, from all completed submissions.
+Any potential winner must comply with Section VII.1(d) and all other conditions in these Rules before being awarded a Citizens Challenge Prize.
 The winners will be notified by electronic mail or telephone the same day, Friday, by 5:00 pm EST.

-- Form and Delivery of Citizen Challenge Prizes: The Challenge Sponsors will send the Citizen Challenge Prizes to the winners via courier or other secure means as determined by the Challenge Sponsors.
+- Form and Delivery of Citizen Challenges Prizes: The Challenge Sponsors will send the Citizen Challenge Prizes to the winners via courier or other secure means as determined by the Challenge Sponsors.